microsoft/bedrock-cli/guides/service-introspection-onboarding.md

 The CI pipeline runs from the source repository to build a docker image.

-**Important note**: If you used spk to configure your pipelines, the following scripts should already be present in your pipelines with the condition that above variables are specified in a variable group.
+**Important note**: If you used bedrock to configure your pipelines, the following scripts should already be present in your pipelines with the condition that above variables are specified in a variable group.
 In that case make sure the pipeline has added the variable group that defines the above variables, and you may skip the steps ahead!

 Paste the following task in its corresponding `azure-pipelines.yml`: